 The advancements made in communication technology have made it possible to engage larger numbers of employees in your organizations in solving problems.

-Internal communication involves the upward, downward, horizontal, and diagonal exchange of information within a company, but external communication deals with the transfer of information within and outside the organization.
+Internal communication involves the upward, downward, horizontal, and diagonal exchange of information within a company, but external communication deals with the transfer of information outside the organization.

 External communication aims to communicate with the outer world.
 Its focus is centered on spreading the news about the organization to the public.
-Since the main aim of external communication is to increase the organization’s revenue, it is an important part.
+Most often the main goal of external communication is to increase the organization’s revenue.
 It aims to market the organization and its products to potential customers.

 External communication is an important way of marketing your products to potential customers.
 Without proper external communication, the public won’t know the solutions your products offer.
 How can product X make their lives better?
 You need external communication to tell them.